supnate/rekit/docs/concepts.md

 ## Concepts
-Before starting a Rekit project, some basic concepts of the project need to be explained:
+Rekit doesn't wrap or change any API of React, Redux or React router but just provides tools to do trival tasks for you.
+So there are no new concepts in the project.
+If you can understand React, Redux and React router, you can understand Rekit projects easily.

+Below is just the description about how those concepts are used/managed by Rekit.

 #### Feature
-This is the top level concept of a project, also it may be the only new concept here.
-Each feature corresponds to a logical part of an application.
+This is the top level concept of a project, and it's the core concept of Rekit.
+A feature is some capability of an application.
 For example, an EShop application usually contains below features:
  * `customer`: manage basic customer information.
  * `product`: manage products on sale.
  * `category`: manage product categories.